 Every fiduciary, before entering upon the execution of a trust, shall receive letters of appointment from a probate court having jurisdiction of the subject matter of the trust.

 The duties of a fiduciary shall be those required by law, and such additional duties as the court orders.
-Letters of appointment shall not issue until a fiduciary has executed a written acceptance of the fiduciary’s duties, acknowledging that the fiduciary is subject to removal for failure to perform the fiduciary’s duties, and that the fiduciary is subject to possible penalties for conversion of property the fiduciary holds as a fiduciary.
+Letters of appointment shall not issue until a fiduciary has executed a written acceptance of the fiduciary's duties, acknowledging that the fiduciary is subject to removal for failure to perform the fiduciary's duties, and that the fiduciary is subject to possible penalties for conversion of property the fiduciary held as a fiduciary.
 The written acceptance may be filed with the application for appointment.

 No act or transaction by a fiduciary is valid prior to the issuance of letters of appointment to the fiduciary.
-This section does not prevent an executor named in a will, an executor nominated pursuant to a power as described in section 2107.65 of the Revised Code, or a person with the right of disposition under section 2108.70 or 2108.81 of the Revised Code from paying funeral expenses, or prevent necessary acts for the preservation of the trust estate prior to the issuance of such letters.
+This section does not prevent an executor named in a will, an executor nominated pursuant to a power as described in section 2107.65 of the Revised Code, or a person with the right of disposition under section 2108.70 or 2108.81 of the Revised Code from paying funeral expenses, or prevent necessary acts for the preservation of the trust estate prior to the issuance of those letters.

 (2) Except as otherwise provided in this division, if the instrument creating the trust dispenses with the giving of a bond, the court shall appoint a fiduciary without bond, unless the court is of the opinion that the interest of the trust demands it.
 If the court is of that opinion, it may require bond to be given in any amount it fixes.
-If a parent nominates a guardian for his child in a will and provides in the will that the guardian may serve without giving bond, the court may appoint the guardian without bond or require the guardian to give bond in accordance with division (A)(1) of this section.
+If a parent nominates a guardian for the parent's child in a will and provides in the will that the guardian may serve without giving bond, the court may appoint the guardian without bond or require the guardian to give bond in accordance with division (A)(1) of this section.

 (3) A guardian of the person only does not have to give bond unless, for good cause shown, the court considers a bond to be necessary.
 When a bond is required of a guardian of the person only, it shall be determined and filed in accordance with division (A)(1) of this section.
 This division does not apply to a guardian of the person only nominated in a parent’s will if the will provides that the guardian may serve without giving bond.